MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 - From the **Analyze** menu, select **Analyze** > **Run Code Analysis and Suppress Active Issues** on the menu bar to suppress all current violations.
 This is sometimes referred to as "baselining".
 ::: moniker-end

-- From **Solution Explorer**, open the properties for the project and use the **Code Analysis** tab to configure options.
-For example, you can disable live code analysis or disable .NET analyzers.

 ## Suppress violations in source code

-You can suppress violations in code using a preprocessor directive or the [SuppressMessage attribute](#in-source-suppression-and-the-suppressmessage-attribute).
+You can suppress violations in code using a preprocessor directive, the [#pragma warning (C#)](../../csharp/language-reference/preprocessor-directives.md#pragma-warning) or [Disable (Visual Basic)](../../visual-basic/language-reference/directives/disable-enable.md) directive to suppress the warning for only a specific line of code.
+Or, you can use the [SuppressMessage attribute](#in-source-suppression-and-the-suppressmessage-attribute).

 - From the **code editor**